 Without going further into the idea of PRKTh, the veil, I could see how we might (or might not) have a maybe, possible, even if unplanned correspondence with the veil/plastic sheeting, and this decidedly illusory territory Danny has been navigating, where there is so much that is not as it seems to be.

-All that is fun to consider but we do actually have something physically in the film that unites the sheeting and the weirdness with the doors and the girls appearing.
+All that is fun to consider but if we return to the freezer off the kitchen we do actually have something physically that unites the sheeting and the weirdness with the doors and the girls appearing.
 Kubrick has set up a pattern.

-That transparent sheeting hanging down from the stairwell also brings back this.
+That transparent sheeting hanging down from the stairwell brings back this.

 At any rate, the audience believes in this section that Kubrick has shown us the territory of the upper floor where Room 237 resides, but what Kubrick has instead actually shown us is that there is no functional room on this floor but for Room 237.
 Not a single one of the other rooms is anything but illusory.
 There was no reason for it to have been this way.
 The set could have been designed so that Danny's circuit took him down perfectly plausible hallways.